RevealBi/Documentation/en/datasources/supported-data-sources/postgresql.md

 ## PostgreSQL

->[!NOTE] PostgreSQL is not supported in the Web version of Reveal.
+>[!NOTE] **Limitations in Web.** PostgreSQL private urls are not accessible through Reveal Web.
+You can use the Desktop, iOS or Android app to connect to private addresses.

 To configure a PostgreSQL server data source, you will need to enter the following information: